Home » Email File Attachment Considerations

 Email File Attachment Considerations

 Most email programs allow you to attach almost anything, regardless of the size and format, without giving the sender any guidance regarding the consequences of their actions.
-For example, I use PostBox for my email program, which provides warnings for me to review when attachments are too large.
+For example, my email program provides warnings for me to review when attachments are too large.

-Many do not realize the unintended consequences of sending huge unexpected, or unannounced file attachments.
-We should consider some things before attaching anything to an email.
+Many do not realize the unintended consequences of sending large, unexpected, or unannounced file attachments to an email.
+We should consider some things before attaching anything.

 That Darned Paperclip Icon